ApiLogicServer/Docs/docs/DevOps-Containers.md

 Containers are a best practice for deployment.
 They *also* offer several advantages for development.
 This page outlines a typical scenario for API Logic Server projects.

-!!! pied-piper ":bulb: TL;DR - API Logic Projects are pre-configured for containers, both deployment and dev"
+!!! pied-piper ":bulb: TL;DR - Projects are pre-configured for containers: both deployment and development"

     Containers are a critical component of DevOps, so API Logic Projects provide pre-configured support.

-## Containers: What and Why
+## Container Overview

 ![Container Overview](images/docker/container-dev-deploy.png)

+### Process

 As shown above, you can